 with Drs Elizabeth Mumper, Nancy O’Hara and Robert Naviaux

-Train with World Class Speakers
+Train with World Class Clinicians

 Dr Robert Naviaux, MD, PhD

 Dr. Robert Naviaux, MD, PhD is the founder and co-director of the Mitochondrial and Metabolic Disease Center (MMDC), and Professor of Medicine, Pediatrics, Pathology, and Genetics at UCSD, where he directs a core laboratory for metabolomics.

 He is the co-founder and a former president of the Mitochondrial Medicine Society (MMS), and a founding associate editor of the journal Mitochondrion.
 He is an internationally known expert in human genetics, inborn errors of metabolism, metabolomics, and mitochondrial medicine.

 Dr. Naviaux is the discoverer of the cause of Alpers syndrome—the oldest Mendelian form of mitochondrial disease—and the developer of the first DNA test to diagnose it.
 His lab also discovered the first mitochondrial DNA (mtDNA) mutations that cause genetic forms of autism and the metabolic features of the cell danger response (CDR).
 He directed the first FDA-approved clinical trial to study the safety and efficacy of the antipurinergic drug suramin as a new treatment for autism spectrum disorder (ASD).

 His lab has developed methods in metabolomics and environmental toxicology that have show many complex chronic disorders like ASD and chronic fatigue syndrome (ME/CFS) have a metabolic signature that can be used in diagnosis and lead to fresh insights to treatment.
 Information about Naviaux Lab research can be found on the web at: naviauxlab.ucsd.edu.
 Dr. Naviaux’s publications have been cited over 6000 times.